 RFH is also a member of the American Institute of Certified Public Accountants (AICPA) Employee Benefit Plan Audit Quality Center (EBPAQC).
 The Center was established to help employee benefit plan sponsors and administrators connect with auditors committed to quality.
 The Center provides best practices, guidelines and tools and resources for audit firms to help them perform quality audits and raises awareness about the importance of doing so.
 Our membership demonstrates our commitment to excellence and providing you with the best quality audit.

 We provide both limited and full-scope audits of employee benefit plans including defined contribution plans (which include 401(k), 403(b) and Profit Sharing Plans).

 For more information about the employee benefit plan audit services we provide, contact any of the following employee benefit team members:

-To learn more about our nonprofit expertise and services contact one of our nonprofit team members:
+To learn more about our employee benefit plan expertise and services contact one of our employee benefit team members: